keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 Programming broadly consists of two categories of functions:

   1. **Pure functions** which produce the same result for the same argument, for all arguments.
-They are _deterministic_.
+They are **deterministic**.
   2. **Impure functions** which produce different results for the same argument, for any argument.
-They are _nondeterministic_.
+They are **nondeterministic**.

-**Nondeterminism** arises from outputs dependent on factors other than input to a function.
+Nondeterminism arises from _outputs dependent on factors other than input_ to a function.
 These factors are referred to as **side effects** as **implicit input**.
-In addition, functions may produce **side effects** as **implicit output**.
+In addition, functions may produce side effects as **implicit output**.

-Both categories of functions may produce their results in **unknown quantities** along any measurable dimension, such as presence, length, or validity of their result.
-These quantities require specific knowledge of a given input in order to be known with certainty in the result.
-Unknown quantities are nondeterministic in impure functions as they are particularly influenced by side effects.
+Both categories of functions may produce their results in **unknown quantities** along any measurable dimension, such as presence, length, or validity of their result. _These quantities require specific knowledge of a given input in order to be known with certainty in the result._ Unknown quantities are nondeterministic in impure functions as they are particularly influenced by side effects.

 ### Manifesting complexity

 #### Nondeterminism

-Nondeterminism as a dependence on factors other than initial state and input arises when a function `f : A => B` maps to a different member of `B` for any number of times `f` has been applied to the same member of `A`.
-This means that `f` is influenced by **side effects** that occur independent of its signature.
+Nondeterminism as a dependence on factors other than initial state and input arises when a function `f: A => B` maps to a different member of `B` for any number of times `f` has been applied to the same member of `A`. _This means that `f` is influenced by implicit input that occurs independent of its signature._

-An extreme example of a nondeterministic function is the random number generator `rng : () => Int` as it maps the solitary unit value `()` to all members of type `Int`.
+An extreme example of a nondeterministic function is the random number generator `rng: () => Int` as it maps the solitary unit value `()` to all members of type `Int`.
 This mapping is influenced by some side effect or _implicit input_ which is external to the function's signature of `() => Int`:

 :::{.numberLines}
 ```scala